 A large number of websites books and pamphlets are available describing the modern-day benefits of herb medications.
 The American Herbal Pharmacopoeia is an organization dedicated to promoting the responsible use of herbal products and herbal medicines.
 AHP produces critically reviewed documents called monographs that outline the quality control criteria needed for ensuring the identity, purity, and quality of botanical raw materials.
 Each document also presents a complete and critical review of the traditional and scientific literature regarding the efficacy and safety of herbal medicines.

 Another handy book for those with a casual interest in medical plants is Peterson’s Field Guide to Medicinal Plants and Herbs.
 This guidebook is available in both Eastern and Central North America and Western North America editions and provides an overview of the plants, where they are found and their uses.

-Starting in January, I will get down to the root of the blog by getting into the weeds of medicinal gardens.
+In following posts, I will get down to the root of the blog by getting into the weeds of medicinal gardens.
 I will be seeding the blog with discussions of the plants we have in the Pry House medicinal garden.